Madison, Wisconsin: Founding

 Madison's modern origins begin in 1829, when former federal judge James Duane Doty purchased over a thousand acres (4 km2) of swamp and forest land on the isthmus between Lakes Mendota and Monona, with the intention of building a city in the Four Lakes region.
 He purchased 1,261 acres for $1,500.
 When the Wisconsin Territory was created in 1836 the territorial legislature convened in Belmont, Wisconsin.
 One of the legislature's tasks was to select a permanent location for the territory's capital.
 Doty lobbied aggressively for Madison as the new capital, offering buffalo robes to the freezing legislators and choice lots in Madison at discount prices to undecided voters.
 He had James Slaughter plat two cities in the area, Madison and "The City of Four Lakes", near present-day Middleton.

-Doty named his city Madison for James Madison, the fourth President of the U.S. who had died on June 28, 1836, and he named the streets for the other 38 signers of the U.S. Constitution.
-Although the city existed only on paper, the territorial legislature voted on November 28, 1836 in favor of Madison as its capital, largely because of its location halfway between the new and growing cities around Milwaukee in the east and the long established strategic post of Prairie du Chien in the west, and between the highly populated lead mining regions in the southwest and Wisconsin's oldest city, Green Bay, in the northeast.
+Doty named his city for James Madison, the fourth President of the U.S., who had died on June 28, 1836, and he named the streets for the other 38 signers of the U.S. Constitution.
+Although the city existed only on paper, the territorial legislature voted on November 28, 1836, to make Madison its capital, largely because of its location halfway between the new and growing cities around Milwaukee in the east and the long-established strategic post of Prairie du Chien in the west, and between the highly populated lead mining regions in the southwest and Wisconsin's oldest city, Green Bay, in the northeast.